Skip to contents

 Main Results

-The NCA results tab shows the individual results of the NCA.
+The NCA Results tab shows the individual results of the NCA.
 You can select which parameters you would like to view.
-Results in red have been flagged as False for the rule sets selected, results in purple are flagged as Missing, and results in white are not flagged.
+Results in red have been flagged as “FALSE” for the rule sets selected, results in purple are flagged as “MISSING”, and results in white are not flagged.

 Exclusions and Manual Slopes

+Click on the Slopes tab to view more detailed information about the slopes selected in the NCA.
 To add exclusions or manual slope selections, redirect to the Slope Selector tab in the Setup page.

 Slope selection